Archie735/Active-Directory-AZURE-/README.md

 <h2>Prerequisite</h2>

-Create two Windows 11 virtual machines that must be in the same virtual network.
+Create two <a href=https://github.com/Archie735/How-to-Create-a-Windows-11-Virtual-Machine/blob/main/README.md>Windows 11 </a> virtual machines that must be in the same virtual network.
 In this case, Winterland is virtual machine 1, the resource group will be Seasons.
 Fill in the information below for Virtual Machine 2, Autumn ↓

     Subscription: Azure subscription 1